PHPExpertsInc/DataTypeValidator/README.md

  ✔ Can bulk validate a data array
  ✔ Will return an array of invalid keys with explanations
  ✔ Will silently ignore data not in the rules
- ✔ Will silently ignore rules with no data
+ ✔ Will silently ignore nullable rules with no data
  ✔ Data cannot be null by default
  ✔ Any data type that starts with a '?' is nullable
  ✔ Will throw a logic exception if a non string rule is given